-Gravitational fields in non-relativistic mechanics, The gravitational field in relativistic mechanics, Distances and time intervals, The relation of the Christoffel symbols to the metric
+Gravitational fields in non-relativistic mechanics, The gravitational field in relativistic mechanics, Distances and time intervals, The relation of the Christoffel symbols to the metric tensor, Geodesic equation.

 • will get sufficient knowledge to calculate and interpret the trajectories of particles in curved space-time and understand the influence of gravitational fields on their motion.